 Missing teeth create severe aesthetic and functional problems.
 A missing tooth can change the whole mouth structure, resulting in shifting teeth, gum problems, and poor chewing function.
 We offer dental implants to help patients replace missing teeth in Colmar, PA.
 Dental implants are designed to look, feel, and function like your own, whether you are missing one, several, or all of your natural teeth.

 What Can Dental Implants Do For My Smile?

-Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
-Individuals who have lost teeth can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
-In addition, dental implants can help preserve facial structure.
+Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
+Individuals with lost teeth can smile confidently, knowing that teeth appear natural and facial contours will be preserved.
+In addition, dental implants can help keep the facial structure.
 They prevent the bone deterioration that occurs when teeth are missing.

 Dental implants provide a wide range of tooth replacement solutions, including: